uendel-araujo/exerciciosPHP/README.md

-Here there are activits make on PHP, with the goal of improve the knowledge in PHP.
+Here are activities done in PHP in order to improve my knowledge of the language.